A History of NeurOptimal: A personal reflection

 So how would the brain respond to a change of requirements that the client was not consciously aware of?
 We also thought that changing the demand “behind the scenes” would require some increased flexibility on the part of the client to negotiate training.
 And indeed, changing Periods behind the scenes worked well.
 But then I reasoned, if our brains can learn to shift flexibly from one state to another without conscious awareness, could… the brain possibly… cope with information coming from ALL the frequency bandwidths for all the Three Periods, at once?
 Could we collapse the Period Three Approach essentially into one all-encompassing Period?
 Would it be way too confusing for the brain?
 Remember, we were simply pausing music or a movie when the brain was out of range; we did not produce a different sound for each different frequency.
 It was the same brief pause for all the frequencies.
 How would the brain interpret all this very similar information offered in very quick succession?
 Of course, maybe I should add that all the work I did was always tested on my own brain first, and then was extended to family members and then people I knew very well before applying it more generally.
 I also had the added safety of being able to see moment by moment what the brain was doing, and I could quickly shift what I was doing if I needed to, because I had a very safe system after all, to work with!
 So, you’ve guessed it, we discovered that yes, you could train all the frequencies “at once” (meaning in very quick succession).
 How had we ever thought you couldn’t?
 And very importantly, there was an incredible benefit to training all the frequencies at once.
 This method assured that any unwanted effects triggered by one frequency would immediately be counteracted by its partner frequency, before side-effects had even occurred.
 The bandwidths we worked with all balanced each other out perfectly!
 We were moving yet further towards our earlier goal of side-effect free neurofeedback for any brain, within one integrated, easy to use, training environment.

 At this point, we were still training states, meaning different states of consciousness.
 These states were induced by suppressing “unwanted” frequencies, in particular 3 Hz (the emotional reactivity frequency identified by Val as a major problem in all disorder) and 5 Hz (which we identified as cognitive reactivity), and the higher frequencies 23-38 colloquially labelled by me as the “worry frequencies”.
 Our colleagues were still telling us we couldn’t work that high up due to interference from 50 Hz and 60 Hz from our electrical grids, but actually we can, due to the unique In-Line Adaptive De-noising algorithm developed by Val.
-This automatically removes signal identified as “non-human” and allows us to train under electrically noisy conditions that would flood and render useless, other systems.
+This automatically removes signal identified as “non-human” and allows us to train under electrically noisy conditions that would overwhelm other systems.
 We were also augmenting other frequencies that were “desirable” (it is the augment frequencies that determine the state of consciousness).
 By this time the only augment frequency we were sharing with the rest of the field was SMR.
-We had eliminated beta as previously described, and were augmenting our unique 21 Hz and 40 Hz which was recognized in the field but not generally used, maybe partly due to electrical noise issues other systems experience that high up in the frequency range.
+We had eliminated beta as previously described, and were augmenting our unique 21 Hz and 40 Hz, the latter recognized in the field but not generally used, maybe due to the electrical noise issues other systems experience high up in the frequency range.
 At that time we were using what we thought was a logical algorithm with our unique box thresholds (or targets as well call them), where a suppress frequency was accepted as “in” (the music would continue to play) if it was inside the box or below it.
 And similarly, an augment was accepted if it was in the box or above it (higher).
 And we were getting good results.
 But it was starting to “niggle” at me, that if we were espousing a true dynamical model, we would have to accept the frequencies only when inside of the box.
 Outside the box was “out” and the music would stop.
 Even if, for an augment, it was above the box or for a suppress, it was below.
 This sounded counter-intuitive to us from a practical viewpoint, yet technically it was correct.
 So Val wrote me a personal version of the software using this stricter interpretation and I practiced on myself and others I knew to made sure it “would do no harm” and then embarked on my first week of training with clients I knew well (with their consent, of course).
 I remember that week clearly.
 It felt terrifying.
 I knew I could not hurt my clients, but— was it helping?
 I had gotten very skilled at guiding my clients through a “great ride” utilizing the different states, going into deep relaxation through high energy and landing in an alert yet relaxed state to go out into their lives.
 Now I had to let all of that go, because now— as far as the information the brain was receiving— there was no difference between an augment target and a suppress target!
-No more “states of consciousness”.
+No more training “states of consciousness”.
 What would the brain do in response to such information?
 It took all my courage to continue through that week, wondering if everything we had worked for had been left behind, that our thinking on the non-linear dynamical model had to be re-visited.
 But again, it was a question of staying the course, or as I have called it over the years, keeping on keeping on.
 And all turned out to be well.
 In fact, we were indeed quickly getting results and, wonderfully, with even fewer side effects.
-This was a consequence of no longer giving to the brain any suggestion of whether the frequency should go up or down, so no “pushing” of the brain with inadvertent overtraining a state.
+This was a consequence of no longer giving the brain any suggestion of whether the frequency should go up or down, so no “pushing” of the brain, with the inadvertent yet often inevitable over-training of a state.

 If we were to have a fully automated software, the last major piece of the puzzle (there are other pieces I have not even touched upon in this discourse) required the difficulty level to be navigated automatically by the program.
 Val and I were playing around with targeting one day in one of the test versions, and we saw an odd behavior in the way the targeting was working.
 Given how it was behaving, it struck me that we were seeing the essence of “auto-nav” (auto-navigation)!
 Of course, it took Val considerable development work from that birthing point, to the full Auto-Nav we enjoy today.
 The beauty is that the software interacts moment by moment with the brain with a degree of fluidity and efficiency that was never possible setting the difficulty levels manually.
 It is truly an ever-changing fluid dance between the feedback generated by the software and the brain.
 And a very positive practical affect of auto-nav, is that the trainer is relieved of having to sit through the session of a single client and is able instead to run multiple client sessions simultaneously, from outside the training room.